-A medical certification must be provided from the eight day of absence, including Saturdays and Sundays.
+Medical certification must be provided from the eighth day of absence, including Saturdays and Sundays.
 This should be provided to the line manager, or other appropriate person, as soon as possible.
-If absence continues further, fit notes should be provided to cover the whole period of absence.
-Failure to do so may result in non-payment of sick pay (where applicable) and/or disciplinary action if appropriate.
+If an absence continues further, fit notes should be provided to cover the whole period of absence.
+Failure to do so may result in non-payment of sick pay where applicable and/or disciplinary action, if appropriate.

 Other important points to be aware of:

-When an employee returns to work, conduct a return to work interview (ideally on the first day of their return, but if not as soon as possible thereafter).
+When an employee returns to work, conduct a return to work interview.
+This should ideally fall on the first day of their return, but if not as soon as possible thereafter.

 If employees know that they will have to discuss the cause of their absence, they are more likely to think carefully about whether the absence is justified or not.

 A return to work interview will usually be carried out by the employee’s line manager.
 The purpose of the discussion is to:

 Use the interview as an opportunity to raise any concerns you might have (e.g. any emerging absence patterns) and document in writing everything that is discussed at the meeting.